uisato/ableton-mcp-extended/INSTALLATION.md

 5. When properly configured, you'll see a hammer icon with Ableton MCP tools in Claude

 ### Cursor Integration

-#### Using Package Installation

-1. Open Cursor
-2. Go to Settings > MCP
-3. Add a new MCP server with:
-   - Name: AbletonMCP
-   - Command: `uvx ableton-mcp-extended`
-4. Save the settings

-#### Using Local Installation

 1. Open Cursor
 2. Go to Settings > MCP